A-Hmao language: Tones

-On the basis of the eight tones of A-Hmao, in the eastern region, the fourth, sixth, and eighth tones are broken up partially or entirely into two categories.
+The fourth, sixth, and eighth tones of A-Hmao, in the eastern region, are broken up partially or entirely into two categories based on the eight tones.
 At most, there can be up to eleven tones.
 Essentially, nouns and quantifiers are part of the first category, and they are higher in pitch.
 Other word classes are part of the second category, and they are lower in pitch.

-The A-Hmao language displays extensive tone sandhi.
-Similar to other branches of the West Hmongic languages, the tone sandhi happens on the second syllable when the first syllable of a disyllable word is level tone (first and second tone).
+A-Hmao language displays extensive tone sandhi.
+Similar to other branches of the West Hmongic languages, the tone sandhi happens on the second syllable when the first syllable of a disyllabic word is a level tone (first and second tone).

 Grammar

 Morphology and vocabulary

-The morphology of the three branches of the Hmong language is very similar.
+The morphology of the three branches of the Hmong language are very similar.
 The following examples are from Central Miao.
-A-Hmao is similar to Hmong, which is an isolating language in which most morphemes are monosyllables.
-As a result, verbs are not overtly inflected.
+A-Hmao is similar to Hmong, which is an isolating language where most morphemes are monosyllables, resulting in verbs not being overtly inflected.
 Tense, aspect, mood, person, number, gender, and case are indicated lexically.